raspberrypilearning/getting-started-with-git/worksheet.md

 ## What Next?

-1. Now that you have an understanding of the way Git and GitHub works, start using it for all your projects.
+1. Now that you have an understanding of the way Git and GitHub works, you could start using it for all your projects.

 1. When you create a project, don't forget to tell people about it, and send them links to your GitHub repos.
-That way they can use your code and maybe even help make it better.
+That way they can use your code and maybe even help to make it better.

-1. Why not find a project that you could help out with on GitHub.
-You can help improve anything from the code itself, to documentation, to fixing little typos.
+1. Why not find a project that you could help out with on GitHub?
+You can help with anything from improving the code and the documentation to fixing little typos.